zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/04-create-subnet2/create-subnet2.md

 ## Introduction

 Now you have the kubernetes load balance services configured for the WebLogic Servers.
-Next, you will need to set up an EM agent that talk to the load balancer services.
+Next, you will need to set up an EM agent that can communicate to the load balancer services.
 In this tutorial, you will create a public subnet that will be used by the EM agent, in the same VCN which the cluster uses.

 Estimated time: 5 minutes